UCI-GDIM32-W25/in-class-activities-MikeL190/README.md

 <img width="1152" height="648" alt="School_Image_3" src="https://github.com/user-attachments/assets/5484ebe2-e958-4b4b-9e39-56258429bc57" />

 ### Activity 3
 I set up the Unity Project on my own, so I downloaded and imported the required assets, such as the pipe and bird images.
 Then, I added a Bird GameObject, with a temp Sprite, and added a Bird_Controller script to it to make it simulate jumping.
-Then, I created the Pipe GameObject with three child GameObjects and added a script to the parent to make it move left when .
+Then, I created the Pipe GameObject with three child GameObjects and added a script to the parent to make it move left when the pipe spawns.
 I also added a Pipe_Manager script that handles spawning the pipe.